PPSantos/github.io/content/posts/concentrability-coeficients-max-ent-exploration/index.md

 ##### Abstract

-We provide an explanation as to why maximum entropy data distributions are minimax optimal for approximate value iteration algorithms in the face of uncertainty regarding the underlying Markov decision process (MDP).
-We also investigate connections between such minimax optimal solutions and maximum state entropy exploration methods.
+We focus our attention on the study of the impact of the data distribution in the performance of approximate value iteration (AVI) algorithms.
+First, we briefly review concentrability coefficients, which aim to quantify the suitability of a given data distribution for AVI-based algorithms.
+We also show that the problem of computing the optimal data distribution from the point of view of concentrability can be interpreted as a two-player game.
+Second, we provide an explanation as to why maximum entropy data distributions are minimax optimal for approximate value iteration algorithms in the face of uncertainty regarding the underlying Markov decision process.
+Third, we investigate connections between such minimax optimal solutions and maximum state entropy exploration methods.

 ---